EriksenJ/ra_guide/README.md

 ## Project storage

-- We generally store non-sensitive project files in a GitHub project repository.
+- We generally store non-sensitive project files in private GitHub project repository.
   - This ensures that all project participants have access to the relevant files.
   - It also makes it easy to keep track of changes to files and revert to previous versions if necessary.
 We use the `git` version control system to do this.
   - Supervisors will add you to the relevant project(s) on GitHub.